 The gateway is optimized so that remote execution of a program is achieved with minimum network traffic.
-The interface to the gateway is an optimized PL/SQL stored procedure specification (called the "TIP" or "transaction interface package") precompiled in the Oracle Integrating Server.
+The interface to the gateway is an optimized PL/SQL stored procedure specification (called the TIP or transaction interface package) precompiled in the Oracle database.
 Because there are no additional software layers on the remote host, overhead occurs only when your program executes.